We support long-term, short-term and temporary impairment including, but not limited to:

 Resource material in alternative formats

 Students with a range of impairments may require printed material in alternative formats.
-This includes large print, different coloured paper, Braille, audio or electronic format.
-Many Students directly purchase electronic textbooks where available.
-Students who need alternative format library books or textbooks will need to organise this with Accessibility Services well in advance of the course starting, as it can take considerable time for textbooks to be transcribed.
+This includes large print, different coloured paper, braille, audio or electronic format.
+Students who need alternative format literature are encouraged to speak to Accessibility Services to find a workable solution to accessing course literature.

 Course related audiobooks from the University of Auckland can be issued on interloan through the University of Waikato Library's Interloan Service.
 Requests should be made at the Library Information Desk and must be course-related.